Belron: History

-A branch of Autoglass in Omagh, Northern Ireland.

 Belron was first founded as a family business in 1897 as Jacobs & Dandor in Cape Town, South Africa.
 The company was purchased and renamed Plate Glass Bevelling and Silvering in 1899.
 In 1917, City Glass Bevelling & Silvering Works bought Plate Glass; the companies were merged in 1919 and went ahead to gain success in the windscreen industry by securing the business rights to the curved windscreen production technology in 1953 and introducing laminated rear windows in 1958.

 The company began its international expansion in 1971, starting with the acquisition of O’Brien in Australia.

 International expansion continued with the acquisition of UK companies Autoglass and Windshields, which merged as Autoglass Windshields in 1983.

 In 1990, international acquisitions were grouped together under the name Belron.

 In 2007, Belron acquired US market leader Safelite.

 Gary Lubner was named CEO of Belron in 2000; both his father and grandfather had also led the business.

-In 2015, Belron (94.85% owned by D'Ieteren) had 2,400 branches and 10,000 mobile vans, trading under ten major brands including Carglass and Safelite, serving customers in 33 countries.
-Revenues in 2015 were €3.1 billion.
+Lubner was succeeded by Carlos Brito in 2023.